If your child is struggling with anxiety, you're probably doing everything you can to help them feel better.

 Maybe you’re trying to talk them out of their fear, make things easier so they won’t panic or just trying to hold everything together.
 But despite your best efforts, the anxiety is still there.

-Your teen might be avoiding school, pulling away from friends, or refusing to do the things they used to enjoy.
+Your child might be avoiding school, pulling away from friends, or refusing to do the things they used to enjoy.

 And you?
 You’re exhausted, second-guessing every decision, and feeling increasingly isolated while your family life looks further and further from how you imagined it.